Life As a Sheriff or Deputy Sheriff

 - Sheriff’s Officer

-In 2016, there was an estimated number of 684,200 jobs in the United States for Sheriff or Deputy Sheriff.
+In the United States, there were 684,200 jobs for Sheriff or Deputy Sheriff in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 47,700 new jobs for Sheriff or Deputy Sheriff by 2026.
 There will be an estimated 49,500 positions for Sheriff or Deputy Sheriff per year.

 The states with the most job growth for Sheriff or Deputy Sheriff are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.